RobertfKroeger/Obsidian-Notes/Fall 2023/ICS 114 Algorithms and Programming.md

 Object anObject = new Object();
 anObject.setObjectName = "Object";
 ```
 ### this
+- The "this" keyword is used within an instance method or constructor to refer to the current object.
+-
 ### toString()
 ### abstraction
 - Hiding complex implementation details and showing only the necessary features.